Wailing And Woe From A Winnebago Graveyard

 Horror movies are a rite of passage.
 Accept it.
 We all go through seeing a movie that makes us run for the covers, and insist that the closet door stay closed.
 Some of us, though, don’t write off such experiences, and don’t vow to ignore tales of terror.
 Some of us get hooked.
 And then there are those who are moved to the point where they want to craft their own stories about things that go bump in the night, or sink in a lake, or rust in the tall grass without you noticing until it’s too late.
-If you’re one of the creeps who crave those crawly things that make people run and scream and beg for mercy, you’ll want to check out Winnebago Graveyard from Alison Sampson and Steve Niles.
-It’s a new book from Image Comics, and we got to speak to both creators about what kind of cobwebs will be growing in this new title of torment.
+If you’re one of the creeps who crave those crawly things that make people run and scream and beg for mercy, you’ll want to check out the Winnebago Graveyard TP (SEP170690) from Alison Sampson and Steve Niles.
+It’s a new book from Image Comics, and we got to speak to both creators about what kind of cobwebs grow in this new title of torment.

 Vince Brusio: Probably one of the strangest titles for a book we’ve ever seen!
 Love it!
 But why not “Tombstones In An Abandoned Car Lot”?
 What’s behind this title?
 There has to be more going on than just junked RVs left to die in tall grass because gas prices were too high.
 How about pulling back the curtain a bit?

 Alison Sampson: The title is all Steve's.
 I won't drop spoilers except to say that it works.
 Also, Tombstones etc. would be far too long.